MoralisWeb3/docs/docs/02-web3-data-api/evm/nft-api/how-to-get-the-owner-of-an-nft.md

 ---
 title: "How to get the owner of an NFT"
 slug: "../how-to-get-the-owner-of-an-nft"
-excerpt: "Learn how to get the owner of an NFT using the Moralis NFT API."
+description: "Learn how to get the owner of an NFT using the Moralis NFT API."
 ---
 ## Prerequisites